krs1zzet/LeetCode-Solutions/README.md

-# LeetCode-Solutions
+# 🧮 LeetCode Solutions

-My daily LeetCode problem-solving archive
+My personal archive of LeetCode problems solved in **Java**.
+Each file includes the problem link, approach, and clean code implementation.

+---

+## 📘 Structure